chora-io/docs/specs/mods/agent/02_msg.md

 # Msg Service

-The `ecosystem` module provides a message service for interacting with the state of the module.
+The `agent` module provides a message service for interacting with the state of the module.

 ## Draft Definitions

-`MsgCreateEcosystem` - create ecosystem
+`MsgCreateAgent` - create agent

-`MsgRemoveEcosystem` - remove ecosystem
+`MsgRemoveAgent` - remove agent

-`MsgUpdateEcosystem` - update ecosystem
+`MsgUpdateAgent` - update agent

 ## Proto Definitions